MetOffice/simulation-systems/source/FurtherDetails/who.rst

     They provide support for the last 12 months of UM and LFRic Apps releases to the Met Office and Partners.

-    The team can be contacted at umsysteam@metoffice.gov.uk.
+    The team can be contacted at ML-Simulation_Systems_and_Deployment@metoffice.gov.uk.

 Core Capability Development Team:
     The CCD team is responsible for the LFRic Core infrastructure code which